-The School District had a successful bond election on February 14, 2023.
-The special election authorized the issuance of a total of \$180,900,000 in bonds.
-The School District has previously issued \$5,130,000 of bonds authorized at this election.

-The 2025 Combined Purpose Bonds include \$4,155,000 of bonds authorized at this election.
-The remaining authorized bonds from this election are expected to be issued in varying amounts and in separate series annually from 2026 to 2034.
+The School District had a successful election on February 13, 2024.
+The special election authorized the issuance of, in separate series, by the School District a total of \$114,500,000.
+Pursuant to such authorization, the School District has previously issued \$620,000 of bonds authorized at this election.
+The remaining authorized bonds from this election are expected to be issued in varying amounts and in separate series annually from 2026 to 2040.